Many real-life phenomena, like weather patterns or prices of stocks exhibit jump-type behavior.

 Time: 3 talks a day: 10:00-11:00, 11:00-12.00 and 14:00-15:00 (GMT+1h)

-In this workshop we want to focus on:
+In this workshop we focus on:

 Schedule: